 IRPC has effective implementation of code of conduct by office of corporate affairs as defined responsible function.
 There are help desks and channels for complaints and grievances for filing complaints for all stakeholders that come from within and outside and has, in place, investigation and resolution processes that are clearly defined, unbiased, and transparent.
 The whistleblowing policy declared to protect the identity of blowers and witnesses.
 Both internal and external stakeholders can directly communicate with the chairman of the audit committee and corporate governance committee through various channels.
 The whistleblowing channels are, for example, telephone, company website, email, and PO Box.

-In 2018, IRPC received a total of 24 cases through Whistleblower system, which separated into 6 cases of recommendations and 18 cases of non-compliance with company’s codes of conduct.
-These cases are separated into 10 misconduct cases, 7 non-compliance to company’s work practice cases, and 1 fraud case.
+In 2019, IRPC received a total of 43 cases through Whistleblower system, which separated into 21 cases of recommendations and 22 cases of non-compliance with company’s codes of conduct.
+These cases are separated into 11 misconduct cases and 11 non-compliance to company’s work practice cases with zero of fraud/corruption case.
 As a consequence, disciplinary action was taken fairly and transparently against each violation case, however, there was no complaint found relate to anti-corruption policy or fraudulent and no significant damage found.
-Currently out of 18 cases of non-compliance with corporate governance, 16 cases are already closed and 2 cases are on-going in investigation process.
-One written warning was given as a penalty for a breach.
+Currently all cases are already closed with appropriate preventive mitigation for the responsible functions.

 Details of 4-Years historical data for cases that were not compliance with company’s corporate governance is shown in the figure below: